 However, the key to lowering risks of heart failure is not the capacity for how rigid the activity or exercise you can do will be, but rather the frequency and consistency of these activities.
 This is where walking comes in.

 Walking is a very linear form of exercise, if you think about it.
 It is the most common form of transportation, in so far as it involves one person getting himself or herself from one place to the other.
+In addition to just walking flatly, opting to take the stairs if it’s on your way from point A to point B will benefit the heart too.

 Furthermore, being able to walk more is a curve that will be able to build the strength of your heart, while simultaneously being able to strengthen your muscles, and your lungs too, which is a win-win situation for your health.